ravidziv/academic-kickstart/content/publication/att/index.md

 # Publication name and optional abbreviated publication name.
 publication: "NIPS 2018 Workshop on Systems for ML"
-#publication_short: ""
+publication_short: "NIPS 2018 Workshop on Systems for ML"

 summary: A semi supervised model for detecting anomalies in videos inspiredby the Video Pixel Network.
-We extend the Convolutional LSTM video encoder part of the VPN with a novel convolutional based attentin.
+We extend the Convolutional LSTM video encoder of the VPN with a novel convolutional based attention.
 This approach could be a component in applications requiring visual common sense.

 # Summary.
 An optional shortened abstract.
 abstract: We propose a semi supervised model for detecting anomalies in videos inspiredby the Video Pixel Network [van den Oord et al., 2016].
 Our model extends the Convolutional LSTM video encoder part of the VPN with a novel convolutional based attention mechanism.
 We also modify the Pixel CNN decoder part of the VPN to a frame inpainting task where a partially masked version of the frame to predict is given as input.
 Our model is shown to be effective in detecting anomalies in videos.
 This approachcould be a component in applications requiring visual common sense.

 tags:
 - Source Themes
-featured: false
+featured: true

 # links:
 # - name: ""